-- Warning lights: CBS (LED type)
+- Hazard Warning Switch: CBS (Black Illuminated Push Button type)

-Connected up the gauges illumination and pointer [serial feed] power and gnd lines to an unused pair of terminals on the dash' loom (L17 RW and B.) The [internal] power for all the gauges is provided from a single 12v keyed ignition wire (red); and there is a gauge brightness knob which I will mount on the dash' somewhere (no idea where yet.)
-This is why the illumination power is separate from the pointer power i.e. so the pointers won't dim when the gauge background lighting is adjusted.
+Connected up the gauges illumination [serial feed] power and gnd lines to the Illumination and gnd outputs on terminals L5 (Light Switch) RW and B.) The [internal] power for all the gauges is provided from a single 12v keyed ignition wire (red), and there is a gauge brightness knob which I will mount on the underside of the dash' to the right of the driver.